 Avilés notes some of the larger implications of life on this street: “Mount Pleasant has been a continuous home away from home for a steady stream of immigrants from Mexico, Central America, the Caribbean, and other countries.
 Mount Pleasant Street and its surrounding corners is where we, Salvadorans, became Latinos.
 To this day, Mount Pleasant is a place you go to find companionship—panas, migos, broders, primos, y que ondas.”

+Long-time Mount Pleasant photojournalist Rick Reinhard created the images for the exhibition.
 To complement the photographs, the project team also recorded the stories of the esquineros.
 Through these stories, we gain an intimate perspective on the history of the D.C.
 Latino community.
 Some stories go back to the beginnings of the community in the early 1970s, but most are from the 1980s when there was a great migration of Salvadorans fleeing civil war.
 These narratives recall the cultural life of Mount Pleasant—everything from festivals and the 1991 riots to the displacement residents suffer as the neighborhood changes and new people arrive.

 Click on the photo above to view full slideshow